-Global Wildcat Freshman Tuition Award At the University Of Arizona In USA, 2020
+Global Wildcat Freshman Tuition Award At University Of Arizona In USA 2021

 - Partial Funding